KSym04/zen-addons-for-siteorigin-page-builder/readme.txt

 First, please ensure that 'SiteOrigin Widgets Bundle' plugin was installed, then to enable our ZASO widgets, you can activate it on 'Plugins > SiteOrigin Widgets'

 == Changelog ==

+= 1.0.9 =
+* New: Added new widget 'Hover Card'
+* Tweak: ARIA roles improvements

 = 1.0.8 =
 * New: Added new widget 'Info Box'